MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/navigation.md

 **Known issues**

-*   The type of [ARIA tree][W3CWaiAriaTree] used by the **Accessibility** panel may not be properly exposed in Microsoft Edge for macOS screen readers like VoiceOver.
+*   The type of [ARIA tree][W3CWaiAriaTree] used by the **Accessibility** tab may not be properly exposed in Microsoft Edge for macOS screen readers like VoiceOver.
 Subscribe to [Chromium issue #868480][ChromiumIssues868480] to be informed about progress on this issue.
 *   Each of the **ARIA Attributes** and **Computed Properties** sections are marked up as an [ARIA tree][W3CWaiAriaTree], but each does not currently have focus management and is not keyboard operable.

-## Audits panel
+## Lighthouse tool

-The **Lighthouse** tool (previously called the **Audits** tool) runs a series of tests against a site to check for common issues related to performance, accessibility, SEO, and a number of other categories.
+**Lighthouse** runs a series of tests against a site to check for common issues related to performance, accessibility, SEO, and a number of other categories.

+Within DevTools, the **Lighthouse** panel (or tool) was previously called the **Audits** panel.

 ### Configure and run an audit

-1. When the **Audits** tool is first opened, focus is placed on the **Run Audit** button at the end of the form.
+1. When the **Audits** tool is first opened in DevTools, focus is placed on the **Run Audit** button at the end of the form.
 By default, the form is configured to run audits for every category using mobile emulation on a simulated 3G connection.
 1. Use `Shift`+`Tab` or navigate back in Browse mode to change the audit settings.
 1. When you are ready to run the audit, navigate back to the **Run Audit** button and select `Enter`.
 1. Focus moves into a modal window with a **Cancel** button which allows you to exit the audit.
 You may hear a series of earcons as the audit runs and refreshes the page multiple times.